Notes

 2.4 | mushroom feast

 A dining room.
-Window covered in the vines of a dark green, thick vine bearing large red fruit.
-Grey epiphytic moss hangs from the ceiling and chandelier, brushing low over a broad dining table.
-Fireplace is not bricked up.
+Window covered in the vines of a dark green, thick vine bearing large red fruits.
+Grey epiphytic mosses hang from the ceiling and chandelier, low over a broad dining table.
+On it:

 - Berries, huge.
 Deep, bloody red.
 Crowned like blueberries and filled with tomato-like seeds.
-They are visceres, a fruit bred by the opulent and terrible empire of Ancient Idra.
-They restore 1 bleed or drain stress each.

 2.5 | yerba kitchen